conan-io/docs/uploading_packages/running_your_server.rst

 Running conan_server
 ====================

-THER *conan_server* is a free and open source server that implements Conan remote repositories.
+The *conan_server* is a free and open source server that implements Conan remote repositories.
 It is a very simple application, bundled with the regular Conan client installation.
 In most cases, it is recommended to use the free Artifactory Community Edition for C/C++ server, check :ref:`artifactory_ce` for more information.